Writing at Bransty

 Our writing curriculum aims to ensure that all pupils:

 • start to become writers by making meaningful marks, write and form letters accurately and use their phonetic knowledge in the words they write

 • are able to confidently communicate their knowledge, ideas and emotions through their writing

 • acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.

 • write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.

 • follow the Penpals handwriting scheme throughout the school

 • refine and edit their writing over time by developing independence in identifying their own areas for improvement, editing their work effectively during and after the writing process.

-At Bransty we use the ‘Talk for Writing’ approach to teach children to be writers.
+At Bransty Primary School, our children begin their writing journey in the EYFS using both Read, Write, Inc and the ‘Talk for Writing’ approach to teach children to be writers.

 The Talk for Writing process starts with enjoying and sharing stories and texts.
 Throughout the school, we place a strong emphasis on children reading stories and enjoying a range of literature.
 Through regular reading, we want children to build up an extensive and rich vocabulary for use in their own writing.